 My military experiences began during my undergraduate years at The University of Memphis when I participated in Army ROTC.
 Through ROTC, I discovered that the discipline, challenges, and career opportunities offered by the military fit my life goals and personality traits.
 After graduation and while I was applying to medical schools, I signed up for the Health Professions Scholarship Program through the Navy.
 James H. Quillen College of Medicine greatly appealed to me as one of my top choices for medical school for reasons such as proximity to home, camaraderie amongst the faculty and students, and location in the beautiful Smokey Mountains.
 However, what was most impressive to me after beginning classes at Quillen was the military presence and support at ETSU.
 I learned very quickly that there were many military students and faculty members at Quillen willing to help advise us and facilitate our transition between medical school and our military service commitments.
 On average, ten percent of each Quillen graduating class has been composed of military veterans and HPSP students.
 Several of our deans have past military experience and work hard to grant us every opportunity to expand our military careers.
 In addition, our location on VA property gives us early exposure into the realm of military medicine.

 During my second year of medical school at Quillen, I served as President of our Military Medical Student Group.
 With the assistance of our faculty, we successfully brought in Naval and Army physicians to speak of their military experiences and visited nearby military hospitals to speak to residency directors.
-Through these experiences and with the influence of past HPSP students and military faculty, I feel my medical education here at Quillen will greatly prepare me for my future service in the Navy as a medical officer.
+Through these experiences and with the influence of past HPSP students and military faculty, I felt my medical education at Quillen greatly prepared me for my future service in the Navy as a medical officer.

 113th Army Band